ngomes16/CS416_Narrative_Visualization/README.md

 - `data/station_trip_counts.csv` - Station locations and trip counts
 - `data/trip_duration_distribution.csv` - Trip duration patterns by rider type
 - `data/trips_by_hour.csv` - Hourly usage patterns
+-  It is important to note that only around 73% of the original data was used because not all of the provided data was clean enough to use.

 ## Technologies Used